boots-edu/textbook/source/text/8-testing/anonymous.md

 * Since functions are first class objects, we can also store them in variables (i.e. function as value)

 ### Example
-Let’s look at an example of removing negative values from a list.
+Let's look at an example of removing negative values from a list.
 We already know how to do this with a for loop.
 We can iterate through the list, adding non-negative numbers to a new list, which we then return.
 ```